opsit-io/opsit-explang-docs/docs/explang-lisp-funcs-by-package.md

 **Put element value into an associative structure.**

-**(PUT!  obj key object)**
+**(PUT!  target key object)**

-Set value of element at index/key to object.
-If target ibject is a Java array and object type does not match type of this array this function will attempt to perform necessary coercion operations.
+Set value of element at index/key in the target structure to object.
+If target ibject is a Java array and the object type does not match the type of this array this function will attempt to perform necessary coercion operations.
 The coercions  work in the same way as INT, FLOAT, STRING and rest of the built-in coercion functions.
-If target object is a list or array and happens out of bound exception the function returns normally without any change to the target structure The function returns previous value of the element or NIL if it did not exist
+If target object is a list or and array and happens out of bound exception the function returns normally without any change to the target structure The function returns previous value of the element or NIL if it did not exist or no change has been made.

 **builtin function** in package **base.seq** defined at  [class io.opsit.explang.Funcs$NPUT](https://javadocs.dev/io.opsit/opsit-explang-core/0.0.3-SNAPSHOT/io/opsit/explang/Funcs.NPUT.html)